Los Angeles Almanac Logo

 Point Fermin Lighthouse.
 Courtesy of Carol M. Highsmith Archive & Library of Congress.

 Los Angeles Harbor Light on a San Pedro breakwater, circa 1939.
-Courtesy of U.S. Department of Commerce, Bureau of Lighthouses & Library of Congress.
+Courtesy U.S. Dept. of Commerce, Bureau of Lighthouses & Library of Congress.

 In 1987, the historic Los Angeles Harbor Light (or Angel's Gate Lighthouse), built in 1913, became the first California lighthouse to rely on solar power.
 Two years later, after complaints about its brightness, it became the first lighthouse in the nation to switch back to a conventional energy source.